Courtroom Setup for Remote Conferencing

 The Motu 8Pre USB connects to the PC using a standard USB cable.

 The Motu has two 1/4 inch plugs on the back labeled "Main Out L - R".
-These 1/4 audio outputs should be used to output audio from the remote agent into speakers that can be heard in the courtroom.
+These 1/4 audio outputs should be used to output audio from the remote parties into speakers that can be heard in the courtroom.
 The Main Out "L" is accessed by specifying "Motu-1 Audio ASIO" and Main Out "R" is accessed by specifying "Motu-2 Audio ASIO".
-You must specify one of these Motu outputs into Primary Output of the Remote Agent tab of the Recorder Options.
+You must specify one of these Motu outputs into Primary Output of the Remote Conferencing tab of the Recorder Options.

 Using the Presonus 1818VSL